-In general, when shopping for cat food, Dr. Kornreich advises that you look for several things, like ensuring you’re buying food for the right life stage (either kitten or adult) and a statement on the product’s label that says it meets the American Association of Feed Control Officials (AAFCO) guidelines for a nutritionally complete and balanced diet.
+In general, when shopping for cat food, Dr. Kornreich advises that you look for several things, such as ensuring you’re buying food for the right life stage (either kitten or adult).
+Veterinarian and medical writer Dr. Amy Fox recommends looking for a statement on the product’s label that says it meets the American Association of Feed Control Officials (AAFCO) guidelines for a nutritionally complete and balanced diet.

 The most important thing is to check in with your veterinarian if you’re switching foods or have other concerns related to your cat’s diet.
-Changing a cat’s diet could have adverse effects on the gastrointestinal system, so the recommendation is to slowly introduce a new food over several weeks.
+Changing a cat’s diet could have adverse effects on the gastrointestinal system, so Dr. Fox says it’s best to slowly introduce a new food over several weeks.